Day 78 - the start of the road walk around the fires (29.1 miles)

 Their was a trailer there and a guy came out soon as I got there.
 He was very nice as he offered me some food and water.
 He was heading north otherwise he said he would have given me a ride south to Leadore.

-After about 2 hours and only 5 cars to pass I got a ride into Leadore.
+After about 2 hours and only 5 cars to pass by I finally got a ride into Leadore.

 The town of Leadore is not very big, only a few shops.
 I went straight to the post office to pick up the shoes I mailed from Yellowstone.
 Then went across the street to the gas station and little grocery store to get some food and resupply to get to Wisdom.
 Had a hotdog for breakfast as that’s about all the warm food they had ready at 10am.